Sorting with Teams: Introduction

-We are the first to fully solve a sorting problem with firm heterogeneity and multiple heterogeneous workers whose skills are imperfect substitutes, that is, when production is submodular.
+We are the first to fully solve a sorting problem with firm heterogeneity and multiple heterogeneous workers whose skills are imperfect substitutes, that is, when the technology is submodular.
 In doing so, this paper makes two contributions.
-First, we show that an equilibrium assignment is sufficiently characterized by two types of assignment regions.
-In the first region, mediocre firms sort with mediocre workers and coworkers such that output losses are equal across all these pairings (\textit{complete mixing}).
-In the second region, high skill workers sort with a low skill coworker and a high productivity firm, while high productivity firms employ a low skill worker with a high skill coworker (\textit{pairwise countermonotonicity}).
-The equilibrium assignment is also necessarily characterized by product countermonotonicity, meaning that sorting is negative in every dimension of heterogeneity with the product of heterogeneity in the remaining dimensions.
-For example, a worker's skill is negatively sorted with the product of firm productivity and their coworkers' skills.
-In contrast to most of the assignment literature, sorting is neither positive nor negative.
-Second, we characterize the equilibrium assignment as well as workers' wages and firm values in closed form.
-We illustrate the use of our theory with a quantitative application to earnings dispersion within and across U.S. firms.
+First, we show that an equilibrium assignment is characterized by two types of assignment regions.
+In the first region, mediocre firms sort with mediocre workers and coworkers so that output losses are equal across all these teams (mixed assignment).
+In the second region, high skill workers sort with low skill coworkers and a high productivity firm, while high productivity firms employ low skill workers and a single high skill coworker (countermonotonic assignment).
+We call this a mixed and countermonotonic assignment.
+Second, we fully characterize the equilibrium assignment as well as workers' wages and firm values.
+We illustrate our theory with a quantitative application to earnings dispersion within and across U.S. firms.

 We develop our findings using a transferable utility assignment model with worker peer effects and firm heterogeneity.
-To illustrate our theory, and introduce the notions of product- and pairwise countermonotonicity, consider a simple production and team technology.\footnote{In Section \ref{s:model}, we show the logic extends to any number of workers per firm, and general submodular production functions.
-Consistent with this setup, \citet{Grossman:2000} argue that a submodular production function accurately characterizes processes that require problem solving.
-In their example, it only takes one good idea of two software engineers to solve a programming problem.
-In \citet{Sah:1986}, team quality is the probability of correctly approving projects when workers are organized in a polyarchy.} The output of a firm is the product of the value of their project, or productivity $z$, and the probability their worker team is able to solve production problems $q$.
-When workers independently do not know how to solve a problem with probability $x_i$, team quality with workers $x_1$ and $x_2$ is $q=1-x_1x_2$, and output is:
+In order to illustrate our theory, consider a simple production and team technology.
+The output of a firm is the product of the value of their project, or productivity $z$, and the probability their worker team is able to solve production problems $q$.
+When workers independently do not know how to solve a problem with probability $x_{i}$, team quality with workers $(x_{1},x_{2},\dots,x_{m})$ is $q=1-\prod\limits _{i=1}^{m}x_{i}$, and output is $y(x_{1},x_{2},\dots,x_{m},z)=zq=\big(1-\prod\limits _{i=1}^{m}x_{i}\big)z$.
 Production is supermodular in team quality and productivity, and submodular in worker skills and productivity.
 Workers are imperfect substitutes, with peer effects in output scaling with the project value.